dallenmidd/IxPopDyMod/README.md

 <img src="man/figures/README-unnamed-chunk-11-1.png" width="75%" />

-## Tick-borne disease infection dynamics
+## Tick-borne pathogen infection dynamics

-In the examples above we modeled a tick population without a tick borne disease.
-Here we give an example of how the package can be used to also include infection dynamics.
+In the examples above we modeled a tick population without a tick-borne pathogen Here we give an example of how the package can be used to also include infection dynamics.

 So far all examples have used transition functions loaded into the